These are small scale business ideas for men in Nigeria to start and increase sales.

 How much you earn on this business depends on how good you are and how you package (brand) yourself.

-18. Cold Room Business
+18. Frozen Foods Business

-Another small scale business idea in Nigeria for Nigerian men.
+This is another small scale business idea in Nigeria for Nigerian men.

 Cold room business in Nigeria is always going to be on the high demand in till Nigeria has enough fish to sustain itself.
 Just in case you don’t know over 80 – 90% of Nigeria’s seafood is imported.